Resources for Entering Students

 Meet with Your Faculty Advisor

 At Orientation you will be assigned a faculty member as your Faculty Advisor, and this person is a resource to you as you build your curriculum in the program.
 The Academic Dean assigns faculty as students’ Faculty Advisors on the basis of shared interests and fit, availability, and familiarity with a student’s program.
-In the first few weeks of classes you should make an appointment with your Advisor during their office hours to greet them and to begin conversing with them about your interests and vocational discernment.
-When it comes time to register for classes each semester you can meet with your Advisor to discern which courses are right for you.
+In the first few weeks of classes, you should make an appointment with your Advisor during their office hours to greet them and to begin conversing with them about your interests and vocational discernment.
+When it comes time to register for classes each semester, you can meet with your Advisor to discern which courses are right for you.
+Beginning with your second semester, you are required to meet with you Advisor to discuss your plan of study, as they have to sign off on your registration forms.

 BU Today is the campus digital newspaper, which contains helpful, informative, and fun stories about the BU community on a daily basis.
 This is also where campus closings, such as snow days, are officially communicated.
 Subscription is free.
 Students can read more and sign up to receive email or text alerts via the BU Today website.
 The BU Today archives include many articles about campus life and history, student and alumni initiatives, and videos about BU and its surrounding neighborhoods.
 It is an excellent resource for incoming School of Theology students to learn about the wider University.